Computing and Business

 The different units provide opportunities to explore theories and concepts in the most relevant way, through the context of recent and current events in the business and economic world.

-Creative iMedia
+Level 1/2 Award in Creative iMedia